-8. Many depressed patients experience an earlier onset of REM during the first sleep cycle.
+Figure 8 Many depressed patients experience an earlier onset of REM during the first sleep cycle.
 The first REM period may also last longer and be more intense than normal.
 The process is reversed by antidepressant medications that strengthen the aminergic and weaken the cholinergic systems.

-We are left with the tantalizing approximation of two models - one controlling sleep, the other controlling mood - which are about to collapse into each other, but not quite.
+models-one controlling sleep, the other controlling mood which are about to collapse into each other, but not quite.
 Not yet.
 Those yearning for a unified theory of brain and mind must exercise patience and be satisfied that, in this case at least, the cup is well over half-full, whereas only 25 years ago it was completely empty.

-Chapter 8 The new neuropsychology of dreaming
+The new neuropsychology of dreaming

-Sleep lab dream research very quickly reached a point of diminishing returns.
+Sheep lab dream research very quickly reached a point of diminishing returns.
 This was because the one-to-one dream content theory was too ambitious and too unscientific to guide a physiological programme that was too superficial to provide detailed data about the brain.
 The result was a contentious and unproductive period of sleep and dream research lasting from about 1975 to 1995.
 Understandably disappointed, the grant committees of the American National Institutes of Health began to cut funding for sleep labs, especially those that were engaged in descriptive, correlative work on dreaming.